-WaLSA is an international science team with a focus on wave activities in the lower atmosphere of the Sun.
-The WaLSA Team was initiated as a result of collaborations of its founding members prior to its official establishment in autumn 2018.
+WaLSA is an international science team with a focus on wave activity in the lower atmosphere of the Sun.
+The WaLSA team oﬃcially commenced its activity in January 2019 at a 1-week meeting at the University of Oslo, funded by the Research Council of Norway.
 See the WaLSA team's rationale for scientific justifications, and the full list of team members here.

 In addition to the core members, the science objectives are being fulfilled in collaboration and involvement of other scientists in the field.
-In particular, a number of associate members, who also play a leading role in WaLSA’s science projects, are being added to the team.
+In particular, a number of associate members, who equally play a leading role in WaLSA’s research, join the team over time.
 Students (in both master and PhD levels) are also being involved in the research.
 Graduate students and scientists with an interest in the WaLSA-related activities may join the team as affiliate members.

-The WaLSA Team is open to collaborations with other researchers in the field.
+International collaborations, as a driving force for excellence, is essential in this research whose challenges need diverse expertise.
+The WaLSA Team is open to collaborations with all researchers in the field.
 Additionally, the team offers supervisions at both undergraduate and graduate levels related to the team’s science activities.
-Helps to apply for studentships are happily provided.
-Contacts from researchers and students interested in the team’s activities, as well as from media, schools, and the public relation sectors are mostly welcome.
+The WaLSA Team also aims at promoting its research activities, including new science ﬁndings, as they are made through press releases, interviews with the media, and via social media platforms.
+Contacts from researchers and students interested in the team’s activities, as well as from media, schools, and public relation sectors are mostly welcome.